japila-books/spark-sql-internals/mkdocs/spark-sql-SparkSession.md

 read: DataFrameReader
 ----

-Access to the current <<spark-sql-DataFrameReader.adoc#, DataFrameReader>> to load data from external data sources
+Access to the current [DataFrameReader](DataFrameReader.md) to load data from external data sources

 | <<sessionState, sessionState>>
 a|